 - Current I.D. badges must be presented at the door. - Students are expected to remain at the dance.
-Anyone who leaves cannot be readmitted. - Students are not to loiter at the door or on the grounds outside. - Students who exhibit unacceptable or disruptive behavior will be asked to leave. - Student accounts must be current prior to purchasing dance tickets. - Guests will only be permitted to attend the Homecoming dance, the Prom formal dance, and other formal dances as approved by administration. - Student guests will not be admitted without proper identification and a guest pass issued and approved by the administration.

-Guests attending dances must have been promoted from 8th grade and be under the age of 21; photo identification must be attached to all dance guest passes.
+Anyone who leaves cannot be readmitted. - Students are not to loiter at the door or on the grounds outside. - Students who exhibit unacceptable or disruptive behavior will be asked to leave. - Student accounts must be current prior to purchasing dance tickets. - No guests are allowed at Homecoming. - Guests will only be permitted to attend the Prom formal dance, and other formal dances as approved by administration. - Student guests will not be admitted without proper identification and a guest pass issued and approved by the administration. - Guests attending dances must have been promoted from 8° grade and be under the age of 21; photo identification must be attached to all dance guest passes.